indrekots/indrekots.github.io/_posts/articles/2016-06-21-design-patterns-observer-pattern-implementation-in-java.md

 excerpt: Observer pattern is a design pattern with an intent to define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
 modified: 2016-06-21 14:36:56 +0300
 categories: articles
-tags: [design pattern, java, java8, observer, publish-subscribe]
+tags: [design pattern, java, observer, publish-subscribe, loose coupling]
 image:
   feature: 2016-06-21-design-patterns-observer-pattern-implementation-in-java/cover.jpg
   credit: suwalls.com